Skip to main content

 Technical Analysis

 CVE-2026-0844 is a vulnerability classified under CWE-284 (Improper Access Control) found in the Simple User Registration plugin for WordPress, developed by nmedia.
-This plugin, widely used to facilitate user registrations on WordPress sites, contains a critical flaw in its 'profile_save_field' function.
-The function does not adequately restrict access to the 'wp_capabilities' parameter, which controls user roles and permissions within WordPress.
-As a result, authenticated users with minimal privileges, such as subscribers, can manipulate this parameter during profile updates to escalate their privileges to higher roles, including administrator.
-This escalation bypasses normal role assignment controls, enabling attackers to gain full control over the WordPress site.
+This plugin is widely used to facilitate user registrations on WordPress sites.
+The vulnerability exists in the 'profile_save_field' function, which insufficiently restricts the modification of user roles.
+Specifically, authenticated users with minimal privileges, such as subscribers, can exploit this flaw by supplying the 'wp_capabilities' parameter during profile updates, effectively escalating their privileges to higher roles like administrators.
+This bypasses intended access controls and allows attackers to gain unauthorized administrative access.
 The vulnerability affects all versions up to and including 6.7 of the plugin.
-The CVSS v3.1 score of 8.8 indicates a high severity, with an attack vector over the network (AV:N), low attack complexity (AC:L), requiring only low privileges (PR:L), no user interaction (UI:N), and impacting confidentiality, integrity, and availability (C:H/I:H/A:H).
-No patches were linked at the time of reporting, and no known exploits have been observed in the wild, but the vulnerability's nature makes it a prime target for exploitation.
-The flaw can compromise the entire WordPress installation, potentially leading to data theft, site defacement, or use of the site as a launchpad for further attacks.
+The CVSS v3.1 base score is 8.8, indicating a high severity with attack vector being network-based, low attack complexity, requiring only low privileges, no user interaction, and impacting confidentiality, integrity, and availability.
+Although no public exploits have been reported yet, the vulnerability's nature makes it a critical concern for WordPress sites using this plugin.
+The lack of an official patch at the time of reporting necessitates immediate mitigation steps to prevent exploitation.

 Potential Impact